jadensalas469466/notes/docs/Misc/实验环境/系统配置/Computer/Debian.md

 ```
 Select a location in your time zone:
-Auckland
+Eastern
 ```

 Partition disks

 ```
 Partitioning method:
-Guided - use entire disk and set up LVM
+Guided - use entire disk
 ```

 ```